ScottGuymer/terraform-azurerm-valheim/README.md

 # terraform-azurerm-valheim

-Terraform module to deploy a valheim server to Azure Container Instances.
+Terraform module to deploy a Valheim server to Azure Container Instances.
+This is based on the great work done over at [lloesche/valheim-server-docker]https://github.com/lloesche/valheim-server-docker) to containerize the Valheim server.

+This module will deploy a container group to azure and will include a daily snapshot of the file shared mounted to the container should you need to restore your world.

 ## Requirements